m-matthews/sas-py-r/doc/05_Functions.md

 The following lists of functions are provided in order by SAS Function name, as this document is designed with that perspective.

+The other languages do not always match the exact same functionality, however are used as a starting point.
+For example, the WEEKDAY equivalent functions do not all provide the same value for Monday, and the first character of a Python string is position `0`.

 Full example programs are available for each language in the files [05_functions.sas](../src/05_functions.sas), [05_functions.py](../src/05_functions.py) and [05_functions.r](../src/05_functions.r).